International fisheries reporting

 - the waters of New Zealand’s Exclusive Economic Zone (EEZ).

 New Zealand commercial fishers fishing in the CCAMLR Convention Area must provide electronic reports of toothfish catch and effort to:

 - the CCAMLR secretariat

 New Zealand commercial fishers fishing using an AMLR permit must also:

 - comply with the CCAMLR toothfish catch documentation scheme (CDS)

 - fish species caught

-- estimated fish weight
+- estimated fish numbers and weight

-- area caught
+- area where caught from